Skip to main content

 Large ice cubes have more surface area, which means they’ll dilute slower, trickling a bit of water into your glass and creating a thirst-quenching experience, like drinking a glass of lemonade on a hot day.
 Large cubes are ideal when you have a perfect ratio of liquor to mix and don’t want to overly dilute the flavors of your cocktail.

 Smaller chips, chunks, or cubes will melt quickly.
-While this isn’t typically an ideal situation for most cocktails, there may be some cases when you do want more dilution—typically when you have a very strong cocktail.
+While this isn’t typically ideal for most cocktails, there may be some cases when you want more dilution—typically when you have a very strong cocktail.
 Serve up a gin-based Bramble cocktail with smaller cubes of ice and watch the flavors shift from start to finish.

 Ready to order something cool and refreshing?
 Try one of these amazing cocktails on the rocks: